 Pittsburgh became known as “the Steel City” and was a thriving industrial town until it declined into mayhem by the 1940s.
 Today transformed, Pittsburgh is considered one of the most livable cities in the world.

 Then there’s Eastern Redbud (Cercis canadensis), which grows 40 feet tall.
 Most adored for her early spring reddish-pink flower clusters covering her branches before leaves emerge.
 The Pittsburgh Redbud Project began in 2015 to enhance the riverfronts and open spaces.
 Since then, almost 1300 redbuds and other native trees have been planted by the Western Pennsylvania Conservancy (WPC).
 The Pennsylvania Horticultural Society awarded Community Greening Awards in 2008 to gardens managed by WPC, including The Point Garden and The Pittsburgh Project.
-No question adding native plants to landscapes is often preferred, almost trendy.
+No question that adding native plants to landscapes is often preferred, almost trendy.
 But there’s another point of view in urban areas.

 I recently had the privilege of hearing Peter Del Tredici called Urban Nature: Human Nature.
 Retired as Senior Scientist Emeritus at the Arnold Arboretum of Harvard University and professor in the Landscape Architecture Department, Peter currently teaches in the Department of Urban Planning at MIT.